guerra2fernando/LenQuant/chrome-extension/README.md

 - **Works on Production**: Connects directly to LenQuant servers at `lenquant.com`
 - **Local Development**: Switch to `localhost:8000` for testing

+### 🌐 Self-Sufficient Mode (NEW!)
+- **Works Without Pre-Loaded Data**: Discover new symbols on Binance - no need to pre-load them in LenQuant
+- **Client-Side Fallback**: If LenQuant backend has no data for a symbol, extension fetches OHLCV directly from Binance API
+- **DOM Data Extraction**: Reads your current leverage, position, and margin type directly from Binance page
+- **Ephemeral Analysis**: Backend can analyze client-provided data without storing it
+- **Hybrid Mode**: Uses LenQuant data when available (richer history), falls back to client-side for new symbols

 ---

 ## 🚀 Installation